COLORADO HOMELESS SHELTERS, FOOD PANTRIES AND MORE

 DISCLAIMER

-Homeless To Independence Inc. is an All-Volunteer, Faith-Based, 501©3 non-profit organization.
-We do NOT receive any grant funding what-so-ever to pay bills for anyone in any situation.
+Homeless To Independence Inc. is a 501©3 non-profit organization.
+We are self supporting and we do NOT receive any government grant funding what-so-ever to pay bills for anyone in any situation.
 We do not give away money.
 We do not give out loans against any money.

 This ministry is supported with generous financial donations that are used to help keep us functioning.
 Our purpose is to help supply individuals and families with personal needs such as food, toiletries, clothing, household items, furniture and baby/adult diapers/wipes both locally and to areas effected by disasters .
 At this time, we do not offer any shelter or transitional housing services.
 Again, we DO NOT pay any bills.
 We DO NOT pay any rents or mortgages.